If you've seen the viral Filipino restaurant blowing up on Instagram β this is it.

 Verdict: Order this if you love birria tacos but want something more filling.

 Named after the owner herself, this is Glory's signature burger.
-Double smashed patties with caramelized onions, melted American cheese, house-made truffle sauce, on a brioche bun.
+Triple smashed patties with onions, yellow American cheese, and house-made truffle sauce.
 Comes with a mountain of fries.

 Verdict: One of the better burgers in Waikiki, especially at this price point.

-Fresh Maine lobster meat with chipotle aioli in a soft tortilla.
-For under $9, this is solid value — most places in Waikiki charge $15+ for lobster tacos with half the meat.
+Fresh Maine lobster meat in a soft tortilla.
+For $8, this is solid value β most places in Waikiki charge $15+ for lobster tacos with half the meat.

 Verdict: Great add-on if you want to try the lobster without committing to the full roll.